tttmmmyyyy/fixlang/Document.md

 ### `mod_{variant_name} : ({variant_type} -> {variant_type}) -> {union} -> {union}`

 Modify a union value by a function acting on a variant.
-It is assured that if you call `obj.mod_variant(f)` when the reference counter of the variant value in `obj` is one, then `f` receives the variant value uniquely.
+It is assured that if you call `obj.mod_variant(f)` when the value in `obj` is unique, then `f` receives the variant value uniquely.

 ## Module and imports